Table of contents

 9. Your device was hacked

-The symptoms here will be similar to identity theft, but in this case, somebody got access to your phone through using malicious software.
+The symptoms here will be similar to identity theft, but in this case, somebody got access to your phone by using malicious software.
 Do you see unexpected account activity or weird icons and notifications on your Android device?

 Clicking just one bad link in a phishing email or website is all it takes to download the software that grants access to your phone.
-The attacker doesn’t even need to be human – your infected phone could be acting slow because it has currently taken on a second job of mining crypto for somebody else or started partaking in attacking governmental websites.
+The attacker doesn’t even need to be human—your infected phone could be acting slow because it has currently taken on a second job of mining crypto for somebody else or started partaking in attacking governmental websites.

 To fix this, you’ll need antivirus software (see the next paragraph) in combination with the anti-identity theft measures described above.
 Consider warning your friends to avoid clicking any links sent from “you” lately.